-Some monitoring tools offer built-in components for baselining key IT metrics to help monitor an IT projects.
+Some monitoring tools offer built-in components for baselining key IT metrics to help monitor IT projects.
 Gartner categories this functionality as collective intelligence benchmarking (CIB).
-According to Gartner,

 "Collective intelligence benchmarking (CIB) is an emerging and increasingly popular approach being adopted by monitoring tool vendors to ascertain a baseline of performance for a given service or application, based upon aggregated (often network) data from hundreds/thousands of end users.
 The aggregated data can be internal or external, although shared datasets from third-party end users is anonymized."

 Essentially, CIB allows you to easily compare performance baselines against your own historical data (internal benchmarking) or against anonymized data from other companies (external benchmarking).
 Items that are useful to compare include metrics like CPU usage and user experience as well as operating system composition, physical/virtual desktop composition, and device age.

 While CIB sounds interesting enough, why bother benchmarking?

 CIB can be used in many ways including:

 - Project Planning: Perhaps you’re interested in a migration project, but you're not sure if it’s worth the effort.
 CIB technologies can show you how other organizations who have migrated are performing so that you can baseline what success should look like for you, beyond a simple "launched" or "in-progress" status.

 - Staying competitive: Have insight into how other IT teams are performing both within your organization and outside your organization.
 With that visibility you can understand how your peers' environments are performing, being used, and built (OS, key metrics such as CPU, etc.) and in turn, know where you need to make improvements.